Cpmjaguar1234/nova/README.md

 # Nova - BIM Cheat Assistant

-A browser extension that enhances your learning experience by providing intelligent assistance during BIM practice tests.
+A browser extension that enhances your learning experience by providing intelligent assistance during BIM assignments.

 ## Features